Category:

 • Do you have security concerns?
 Not everyone in your company should have access to every contract.
 A system with role-based permissions keeps sensitive agreements protected.

 • Is version control an issue?
-If multiple people edit contracts, but no one tracks changes, mistakes and confusion are inevitable.
+If multiple people edit contracts, but no one tracks changes, mistakes, and confusion are inevitable.

 • Does contract approval take too long?
 Slow approvals delay deals and disrupt operations.